pictuga/morss/README.md

 #### Using morss' internal HTTP server

-Morss can run its own HTTP server.
-The later should start when you run morss without any argument, on port 8080.
+Morss can run its own, very basic, HTTP server.
+The latter should start when you run morss without any argument, on port 8080.
+I'd highly recommend you to use gunicorn or something similar for better performance.

 ```shell
 morss